UnseenWizzard/git_training/README.md

 ## Branching

-What you've just done again works because you own the _Remote Repository_.
-If you're working with git in most professional or open source settings, you'll notice that when you run `git push` as you've just done, you'll get an error message.

 Another thing that makes git great, is the fact that working with branches is really easy and integral part of how you work with git.

+In fact we've been working on a branch since we've started.

-When you `cloned` the _Remote Repository_ your _Dev Environment_ automatically started on the repository's main or _master_ branch.
+When you `clone` the _Remote Repository_ your _Dev Environment_ automatically starts on the repositories main or _master_ branch.

-The error message you'd usually see when trying to just just `push` changes on the _master_ branch, is because branches can be _protected_, which means that not everyone is allowed to just `push` changes there, and the _master_ is usually protected by default.
+Most workflows with git include making your changes on a _branch_, before you `merge` them back into _master_.

-With this you can make sure, that changes that actually go into the main _master_ branch are reasonable.
-Usually you'll be working on your own _branch_, until you're done and confident in your changes which can then be `merged` into the _master_.
+Usually you'll be working on your own _branch_, until you're done and confident in your changes which can then be merged into the _master_.

+> Many git repository managers like _GitLab_ and _GitHub_ also allow for branches to be _protected_, which means that not everyone is allowed to just `push` changes there.
+There the _master_ is usually protected by default.

 Don't worry, we'll get back to all of these things in more detail when we need them.